meet-projects/meetx-playbook/meetx_playbook.md

 MEETx is a community of passionate committed educators and special young leaders who are pioneering a new synchronized, blended learning model to bring transformative education to every corner in the region.
 The potentially high reward of MEETx model comes at great dificulty of execution.

 Year-long (ie after-school) programs face enormous challenges, including staffing, logistics, timing, and engagement.
 These challenges are layered on top of the already ambitious academic and social components of MEET.
-This playbook is meant to serve as a comprehensive guidelines for overcoming challenges and delivering a succesful program.
+This playbook is meant to serve as a comprehensive guideline for overcoming these challenges and delivering a transformative program.

 ## II.
 MEETx Outcomes